 Step #5: Scouting locations

 Locations represent another major factor in determining a production’s schedule.
-Combine that fact with the influence locations have over a production’s myriad logistical concerns and it quickly becomes clear that location scouting is one of the most important elements of pre-production in film, television, or on a commercial.
+They have an immense influence over a production’s logistical processes, making them one of the most important elements of pre-production in film, television, or commercials.

-The process of choosing the right location is multi-layered and can take considerable time.
-In order to ensure that your project’s creative needs remain the top priority, it’s best to start the work of scouting as early as possible, and get your location release form signed.
+Choosing the right location is multi-layered and can take considerable time.
+To ensure your project’s creative needs remain the top priority, it’s best to start location scouting as early as possible.
+Locate the location and have those location release forms signed.

 Once you’ve reached decisions on your various locations and their places in your schedule, don’t forget to obtain proper permitting.
 The Wrapbook blog maintains several resources to help you navigate that process in most North American production hubs: